EudyContreras/Othello-FX/README.md

 This is an an Othello/Riversi game made in Java using JavaFX GUI Framework.
-The game allows you to play in two modes.
+The game allows you to implement and add your own AI agents which you will then be able to test and play againts.
+OthelloFX comes with 3 different Agent implementations excluding the usual ones such as MiniMax which you will have to implement on your own.
+The game can be ran in multiple modes:

 * Human Player vs Human Player
 * Humna Player vs AI Agent
-* AI Agent vs AI Agent coming soon.
+* AI Agent vs AI Agent.

+The game also .

 ![Image of OthelloFX](https://github.com/EudyContreras/Othello-FX-Framework/blob/master/OthelloFX.png)